bergsans/archaize-js/text/8_reflections.md

 # Reflections

+As I state in the first chapter, I don't consider this essay being 'science'.
+This will be reflected in how I write about my project in this chapter.
+I think of my writings more as of 'documentation' on how I've worked, and an attempt to explain to myself (and others) how a transpiler works.

 ## Difficulties
-A transpiler consists of many parts, I imagine being quite hard to program.
+A transpiler consists of many parts, I imagine being quite hard Ito program.
 I've used dependencies in every aspect for the included steps of a transpiler, beside the Abstract Syntax Tree.
 To me, the AST seems like the most fun part of a transpiler because it's in the